apache/arrow-site/powered_by.md

   accessed from the FPGAs with a single DMA operation by implementing a shared memory communication schema.
-* **[InfluxDB IOx][42]:**InfluxDB IOx is an open source time series database written in Rust.  which aims to be the future core of InfluxDB; supporting industry standard SQL, InfluxQL, and Flux.
+* **[InfluxDB IOx][42]:**InfluxDB IOx is an open source time series database written in Rust.
+It is the future core of InfluxDB; supporting industry standard SQL, InfluxQL, and Flux.
 IOx uses Apache Arrow as its in-memory format, Apache Parquet as its persistence format and Apache Arrow Flight for RPC.
 * **[libgdf][14]:** A C library of CUDA-based analytics functions and GPU IPC